M4hbod/Better-New-Tab/README.md

 1. Open the extensions by typing "about:addons" in the address bar.
 2. Go to the "Extensions" tab.
-3. Find the "New Tab Override" extension, click the three-dot button and select options.
+3. Find the "New Tab Override" extension, click the three-dot button, and select options.
 4. Set "Option" to "local file".
 5. Click "Browse" and select the index file you unzipped earlier.
 </details>

 ## 3. Set focus to built-in search bar [optional]
 ### First, you need to set up Nginx based on [this](https://github.com/jimschubert/NewTab-Redirect/wiki#page-focus-on-file-redirects) wiki.
-Then you need to do the following:
+Then you gotta do the following:
 <details>
 <summary><b>Chrome</b></summary><br>